aryadoshii/thinktrace-ai/README.md

 | 📊 Data & Statistics | Probability, distributions, hypothesis testing |
 | 💡 General Reasoning | Thought experiments, philosophy, inference |

 ---

+## 💡 What Makes This Different

+Most AI apps treat reasoning as an internal detail — you get the answer and nothing else.
+ThinkTrace AI treats **the reasoning trace as the product**.
+Every question returns two things:

+1. The full chain-of-thought — every assumption, dead-end, and correction the model made.
+2. The final verified answer — formatted, math-rendered, and ready to download.

+This is especially useful for learning: you don't just see *that* `0.999... = 1`, you see *why*, proved from first principles, step by step.

+---

 ## 📁 Project Structure